scipy/scipy/doc/source/tutorial/interpolate.rst

 ---------------------

-Internally, `CubicSpline` and monotone interpolants are represented as instances of a `PPoly` class, which represents pieciwise polynomials in terms of breakpoints and coefficients (`PPoly` objects can represent polynomials of arbitrary orders, not only cubics).
+Internally, `CubicSpline` and monotone interpolants are represented as instances of a `PPoly` class, which represents piecewise polynomials in terms of breakpoints and coefficients (`PPoly` objects can represent polynomials of arbitrary orders, not only cubics).
 For the data array ``x``, breakpoints are at the data points, and the array of coefficients, ``c`` , define cubic polynomials